Invoice: ISDOC

 ISDOC is a standard that was developed in the Czech Republic as a universal format for electronic invoices.
 On 16 October 2008, 14 companies and the Czech government signed a declaration to use this format within one year in their products.

 E-invoicing

 After implantation of the Goods and Services Tax (GST) in India, concept of e-invoicing has been introduced for businesses with a turnover of more than Rs 5 crore from 1 August 2023.
 Now reporting of business-to-business (B2B) invoices for notified category of taxpayer.

 Payment

 Organizations purchasing goods and services usually have a process in place for approving payment of invoices based on an employee's confirmation that the goods or services have been received.

-Typically, when paying an invoice, a remittance advice will be sent to the supplier to inform them their invoice has been paid.
+Typically, when paying an invoice, a remittance advice is sent to the supplier to inform them that their invoice has been paid.

 Non-payment and late payment of invoices is estimated to be the cause of 25% of corporate bankruptcies.
 To mitigate this, the European Commission has introduced the Late Payment Directive that sets a limit on businesses to settle their invoices within 60 days.